artificery/kilvin-docs/installation.md

 ### Installation

  - Insure you have a server meeting the above requirements.
 [Laravel Homestead](https://laravel.com/docs/5.4/homestead) is a superb development environment for Kilvin CMS.
- - Clone this GitHub repo onto your server.
+ - Clone the [Kilvin CMS starter repo](https://github.com/artificery/kilvin) onto your server.
  - In your terminal, run the following [Composer](https://getcomposer.org) command in your cloned directory to install Kilvin's dependencies: `composer create-project --prefer-dist`.
  - Permissions.
 Insure that the following files and directories are writeable on your server.
 Homestead is set up to allow this automatically:
    - .env